home-assistant/home-assistant.io/source/_docs/z-wave/entities.markdown

 ### {% linkable_title Alarm Level Entity %}

-The meaning of the `alarm_level` entity depends on the nature of the alarm sensor
+The meaning of the `alarm_level` entity depends on the nature of the alarm sensor.

 #### {% linkable_title Smoke, CO, and CO2 %}